DalekBaldwin/check-it/README.md

 You can define your own generator types with `def-generator`.

-User-defined generators can take arguments, evaluated at the time of a generator object's construction.
+User-defined generators can take a set of arguments specified by an ordinary lambda list, evaluated at the time of a generator object's construction.
 They can also be recursive (in which case recursive definition is evaluated anew to construct a generator, allowing child recursions be parameterized by parent recursions).
 Here's a useless example:

 ```lisp
 ;; same range of values as (integer x)